 The product liability attorney will build a product liability case showing that:

-- The product used by all injured parties in the lawsuit was unreasonably dangerous
+- The product was unreasonably dangerous

 The personal injury attorney will hire expert witnesses to provide testimony during a deposition or at trial revealing how the defective component made the product dangerous.